 Indwelling arterial catheters (IAC) are used in the Intensive Care Unit (ICU) setting for continuous hemodynamic monitoring and for arterial blood sampling for blood gas analysis.
 IAC use in the ICU setting is widespread, occurring in approximately 30% of all ICU patients, with relatively stable IAC use over time.1-3

-Despite widespread IAC use, there are small but potentially serious complications that may arise.
+Despite widespread IAC use, there are rare but potentially serious complications that may arise.
 IAC-associated blood stream infections have been reported at a rate that, while not to the level of central venous catheters, is significantly higher than peripheral venous access.
 A systematic review of the risk of blood stream infections associated with intravascular catheters reports a pooled point estimate of 1.6 per 1,000 device days (95% CI 1.2, 2.3) for IAC compared with 0.5 (95% CI 0.2, 0.7) for peripheral venous access, and 2.7 (95% CI 2.6, 2.9) for central venous catheters.4 Additionally, vascular complications associated with IAC use are more common than previously thought, including thrombosis, ischemia, hematoma, bleeding, and pseudoaneurysm.5 The presence of IAC may promote an increased frequency of blood draws and laboratory testing, including arterial blood gas sampling.6,7

 In the context of increased utilization including blood draws and testing as well as potential adverse effects associated with IAC use, there is scant outcomes data to support their widespread use.
 The purpose of this study is to establish in a large cohort of intensive care patients whether the presence of IAC improves outcomes in hemodynamically stable patients with respiratory failure undergoing mechanical ventilation.